kingAuthor1212/alx-system_engineering-devops/0x00-shell_basics/README.md

 Write a command that lists all the files and directories of the current directory, separated by commas (,).
 Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
 Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+Create a script that deletes all files in the current working directory that end with the character ~.>> 0x00-shell_basics/README.md q chmod u+x 0x00-shell_basics/101-clean_emacs exit dclear clear q exit exit echo Create a script that deletes all files in the current working directory that end with the character ~.
+Create a script that deletes all files in the current working directory that end with the character ~.